The Dosa Family Rescue

 - Fundraise for us.
 Start a Facebook fundraiser, or organize a fundraising initiative through your business, wedding, birthday, or other event.
 Contact us for more information.

 - Consider becoming a flight volunteer if you are travelling from Seoul to Toronto, Vancouver, or Seattle.
 There is no cost to you.
-Our team will take care of all fees, paperwork, and guide you every step of the way.
-Not only will you be bringing a dog to their forever home, you are helping us make space for more dogs in need.
+Our team will take care of all fees, and paperwork, and guide you every step of the way.
+Not only will you be bringing a dog to their forever home, but you are also helping us make space for more dogs in need.

 As we always say, it takes a village to rescue a dog.
 We sincerely thank everyone for being a part of our “village”, for we could not do this without you!

 Get our dogs in your inbox once a month, along with our latest news and events.
 We never send spam, and you can opt out at any time.